arvados/arvados-vscode-cwl-training/README.md

-These lessons give step by step instructions to help you get started developing CWL workflows on Arvados.
+These lessons give step by step instructions for using Visual Studio Code to develop CWL workflows on Arvados.

 1. Install & set up ssh client on Windows
 1. Install vscode and relevant extensions